Arindam200/pieces-readme-template/Typescript-SDK-Readme.md

 A developer documentation that outlines all the ins and outs of our available endpoints can be found [here](https://github.com/pieces-app/pieces-os-client-sdk-for-python/tree/main/docs).

-## Contributing
-Contributions to the Pieces SDK are welcome!
-To contribute, follow these steps:

 ## Learn More
 Explore more about Pieces SDK and get help from the following resources: